TheNetworkGuy/netbox-zabbix-sync/README.md

 ```

 As with config context proxy configuration, proxy group will take precedence over
-proxy when configured.
+standalone proxy when configured.
-Proxy settings configured on the device or VM will take precedence over any site configuration.
+Proxy settings configured on the device or VM will in their turn take precedence
+over any site configuration.

 If the custom fields have no value but the proxy or proxy group is configured in config context,
 that setting will be used.